 Impeaching a Judge

-1. First, the U.S. Judicial Conference, the administrative arm of the federal courts, recommends that Congress begin an impeachment inquiry.
+1. Based on evidence submitted to it by the Judicial Council of a U.S. Circuit Court, the U.S. Judicial Conference (the administrative arm of the federal courts), recommends that Congress begin an impeachment inquiry.
 Such inquiry is usually conducted by the House Judiciary Committee's Subcommittee on Constitutional Rights.

 2. After examinining the case, the subcommittee votes on an impeachment resolution.
 If approved, the matter is then considered by the full House Judiciary Committee.